-In 1557, most of Sulechów, including the castle, was destroyed by fire.
-The reconstruction and at the same time the rebuilding was carried out at the end of the 16th century on the initiative of Elizabeth Brandenburg, as a result of which the castle was transformed into a Renaissance residence.
+In 1557 most of Sulechów, including probably the castle, was destroyed by fire.
+Reconstruction was carried out at the end of the 16th century on the initiative of Elizabeth of Brandenburg, as a result of which the castle was transformed into a Renaissance residence.
 In 1633, the castle and the town were destroyed by another fire, and at the end of the 17th century castle was rebuilt again, this time in the Baroque style.
 In the 19th century, the useless eastern and northern parts of the castle were demolished, and new residential buildings were erected on this site.
 During this period, significant parts of the town walls were also demolished, including the gates (with the exception of the early modern, 18th-century Krosno Gate).

 The oldest part of the complex was a massive four-sided tower, later forming the south-west corner of the castle.
 It was erected on a square plan with a side length of about 10 meters.
 It was four storeys high and had a basement.
 It was topped with a hip roof, at the base of which there was a hoarding, i.e. a wooden porch with loop holes in the floor and walls, probably closed with special hatches.
 The hoarding ran around the tower on all sides, and was based on supports made of thick logs, providing the porch about 1.2 meters wide.
 The entrance to the tower was located on the north side, at a height of about 10 meters, so external wooden stairs or a ladder had to lead to it.